sara-sabr/ITStrategy/presentations/en/2019-11-05-Working-in-the-open.md

 --

->It's all about software engineericollaborationng economics
+>It's all about software engineering economics

 Stephen Walli, Principal Program Manager at Microsoft

 Note:

 - Writing good code is hard
-- If you work in the open and build a community, your team is bigger than the amount of people you can hire
+- If you work in the open and build a community, your team is bigger than the number of people you can hire

 --